Introduction¶

 The Stack¶

-Below is an diagram showing the full stack of what we will be using for this course.
+Below is a diagram showing the full stack of tools and technologies used in this course.

-On top, the programmer interacts with GameFrame, using its file structure and the commands in its API.
+At the top, the programmer works with GameFrame, using its folder structure and built-in commands (API).

-GameFrame interacts with Pygame using the commands available in its API.
+GameFrame then communicates with Pygame through its API.

 Languages

-Your code, GameFrame, and Pygame are all written in Python, but this doesn’t have to be the case.
-For example, Pygame uses a library called NumPy which is written in C or C++.
+Your code, GameFrame, and Pygame are all written in Python, but this is not always the case.